noahehall/theBookOfNoah/0current/databases/db_architectures.md

 - hierarchical, unstructured
 - best for online transaction processing at scale
 - scales out
-- main distinctions are data model driven:
+- main distinctions are data model driven: e.g. rdbms vs nosql vs wide-column etc
-  - the logical structure of the database is designed
+  - the logical structure of the database is design
   - how the data relates to each other
   - how the data is processed and stored inside the system
-- secondary distinctions is according to the cap thereom
+- secondary distinctions is according to the cap thereom: usually a choice between C and A, as all are susceptible to P (failures)
   - consistency: will every read receive the most recent write
   - availability: will ever request receive a non-error response (but doesnt have to be the most recent write)
   - partition tolerance: will the system operate in the face of network failures/msg loss